The Death of Nelson (Maclise painting): The two paintings

-The study, copied for the wall painting, was created in 1859–64 and is organised as a frieze, in a long narrow format.
+The study, copied for the wall painting, was created in 1859–1864 and is organised as a frieze, in a long narrow format.
 It shows the dying Admiral Nelson on the deck of HMS Victory, cradled in the arms of Captain Hardy, with other figures, including Dr Beatty, leaning over him.
 They are surrounded by members of the crew.
 Maclise took trouble over the accuracy of details in the picture; he interviewed survivors of the battle and researched the naval equipment in use at the time.
 However the painting is not an accurate account of the event, because Nelson was quickly taken below decks, where he died; it is rather an idealisation of the event.
 Included in the painting are two black people; this is likely to be historically accurate as two men from Africa were included in the crew of HMS Victory.
 At this time people of African descent were integrated with other members of the crew, although they tended to work in the lower ranks.
 One of the Africans is pointing towards the assassin of Nelson.

-The Engraving
+The engraving

 The Maclise painting was engraved by Charles W. Sharpe in 1876 and published the Art Union of London.
 It sold widely around the British Empire.
-The Nelson engraving was often sold with an engraving of the companion work by Maclise, "Wellington Meeting Blucher at the Battle of Waterloo".
+The Nelson engraving was often sold with an engraving of the 1861 companion work by Maclise, The Meeting of Wellington and Blücher after the Battle of Waterloo.

 Other depictions of the event

 In the 19th century the death of Nelson was a popular subject for artists.
-Other notable paintings of the event include The Death of Nelson, 21 October 1805 painted by Arthur William Devis in 1805 now found at National Maritime Museum, and The Death of Nelson painted by Benjamin West in 1806 and now at the Walker Art Gallery.
+Other notable paintings of the event include The Death of Nelson, 21 October 1805 by Arthur William Devis in 1805 and now found at the National Maritime Museum, and The Death of Nelson by Benjamin West in 1806 and now at the Walker Art Gallery.